 It doesn’t quite seem like “falling through the cracks” is a phrase accurate enough to represent our children who are struggling academically.
 Maybe the phrase “seen, but forgotten” better explains what’s happening to many students here on Maui.

-Liko allows students to bring their curriculum from their current school or accredited homeschool for small group or individual support in an alternative education environment right here on Maui.
+Liko allows students to bring their curriculum from their current school or accredited homeschool for small group or individual support in an educational supportive environment right here on Maui.
 Liko is the Hawaiian word for the bud of a flower.

 They can also register with Mckinley School for Adults here at Maui Hui Malama to work towards their high school equivalency if they are ages 16-24.
 Project based activities and connecting to culture are a part of their exploration with us.
 Liko program runs on Tuesday, Wednesday, and Thursday from 8:30-12:30 and every other Friday for field trip experiences.
 Case management services are here to help identify the barriers that get in the way of their educational goals.
 Referrals and services are put in place to serve youth in a holistic manner.

 If you know of any students who need an alternative space to thrive in their academics we want to meet them.
 Long term suspensions, requests from families or schools for their child to do their work off campus, or students who have removed themselves from their public school education who would like support in homeschool curriculum.

 Food bags are given to students weekly.
 Our food pantry as well as clothing, toiletries and other basic needs are always available.

 Call us at (808) 244-5911 for questions or to set up an appointment to enroll.